MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * You must use the Teams manifest schema version 1.5 or later to localize your app.
 To use the app schema version 1.5 or later in your manifest.json file, update the `$schema` attribute to 1.5 or later.
 Update the `manifestVersion` property to `$schema` version (1.5 in this case). [*Mandatory Fix*]

-* When you add, update, or remove an existing capability, add or remove manifest or Partner Center metadata, you must increase the app version number and submit the new app manifest in your Partner Center account for validation.
+* When you add, update, or remove an existing capability, add or remove manifest or Partner Center metadata, you must increase the app version number and submit the new app manifest in your Partner Center account for validation. [*Mandatory Fix*]

 * The version string must follow the Semantic Versioning Specification (SemVer) standard (MAJOR.MINOR.PATCH). [*Mandatory Fix*]